popcorn-time-ru/popcorn-ru/Documentation/Debian-10-11.md

 ```

 #### Remove The Firewall
-Next, we are going to disable SELinux, this will allow the Popcorn Time API to work correctly.<br>
+Next, we are going to remove the firewall, this will allow the Popcorn Time API to work correctly.<br>
 ```sh
 apt remove -y ufw
 ```